Use an Architecture

 project.
 It may enclose a number of separate artifacts developed during the

-Inception phase and is maintained throughout the project.
 The SDP is used to plan the project schedule and resource

 needs, and to track progress against the schedule.
 It addresses such areas as: